Abjad/presentations/acm2015codegeneration/outline.md

 Perhaps Abjad formatting is a kind of serialization?
 We serialize according to sequence in time.
 This is not an event stream, like MIDI.
 This is motivated by nesting.

+Abjad sets up a correspondence between the temporal events in music and graph theoretic tree structure.

+The tree sets up the start and stop times of objects in the score.

+The lexical positioning of format contributions allows the syntax to locate the arbitrary objects of Western notation relative to the start and stop times of nodes in the tree.

+Secondary objects (spanners and attachments) located relative to manditorally-durated primary objects (leaves and containers).

 ## Discrepancies

 Abjad uses a tree model, while LilyPond uses both a tree and an event-stream model.

+Abjad formatted scores make use of a constrained subset of syntax.

+Attachment vs stream events.